-Once flyers have been printed, 30 copies will be hung up on lower campus, 30 copies will be dropped off with Residence Life to be displayed throughout the residence halls, and 15 copies will be placed in your club's mailbox.
-This will happen automatically; if you have a special request, or don't need 75 copies for campus promotion, please include that in your email request.
+Once flyers have been printed, 30 copies will be hung up on lower campus and 5 copies will be dropped off with Residence Life to be displayed throughout the residence halls.
+This will happen automatically; if you have a special request, or don't need 35 copies for campus promotion, please include that in your request form.

 You may also request large format posters for promo.
-These are \$7.50 per poster.
+These are \$8.50 per poster.
 There is a maximum print limit of four posters per event.
 Try to avoid full-color backgrounds in order to conserve ink.
-When requesting a large poster, make sure to also complete the Display Board Reservation Form.
-This reserves the large display boards, or "sandwich boards," for up to two weeks before your event to help with event promotion.
+Large posters and display boards can be requested via the Resource Room Request form.
+Making this request reserves the large display boards, or "sandwich boards," for up to two weeks before your event to help with event promotion.
 Student Center employees will place the boards at high traffic areas around campus.
 If you need a display board for only one event date, please note it in the reservation form.